Windower/docs/_pages/addons/findall.md

 The addon has a deferral time of 20 seconds when it's loaded, you are logging in or zoning to give the game enough time to load all the items.
 If you notice that this time is too short, please create an issue report in the bug tracker.

+It also offers an on-screen tracker that keeps track of items you specify or of your used/free space in specified bags.

 ## Commands
 ### findall
 ```